auntyellow/math/pascal.md

 This can be done by replacing `P**2`, `Q**2` and `R**3` with `P2`, `Q2` and `R2*R` in text editor.

 [Here](projective/pascal4.py) shows the final result equal to 0, which means G, H and I are collinear.

+#### Alternate approach

+[Here](projective/pascal.py) we change all Cartesian to homogeneous from Step 2 to avoid fraction calculations.

 ### Proof by Homogeneous coordinates